pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 > **Note:**
 >
-> Before performing the following steps, you need to have at least one Pump node in the cluster.
-If the Pump nodes have been scaled in to `0` at this time, you need to scale out them at least to `1` before you remove them.
-To scale out the Pump to `1`, execute `kubectl edit tc ${tidb-cluster} -n ${namespace}` and modify the `spec.pump.replicas` to `1`.
+> - Before performing the following steps, you need to have at least one Pump node in the cluster.
+If the Pump cluster has been scaled in to `0` node at this time, you need to scale out the cluster at least to `1` node before you perform the removing operation in this section.
+> - To scale out the Pump to `1`, execute `kubectl edit tc ${tidb-cluster} -n ${namespace}` and modify the `spec.pump.replicas` to `1`.

 1. Before removing Pump nodes, execute `kubectl edit tc ${cluster_name} -n ${namespace}` and set `spec.tidb.binlogEnabled` to `false`.
 After the TiDB Pods are rolling updated, you can remove the Pump nodes.